 And the problem with the timing is...?
 I'm sure God doesn't have to check his wrist watch (which I doubt is synchronized to the National Bureau of Standards time signal on Earth), nor does he worry about what time we think it is.
 All of this conflict could have been avoided if the Old Testament writers had just said, "First God created the universe.
 Then he created ..., then he created ...."

 Folks get so wrapped up in this debate that they forget what is really important.
-God created everything; He gave us salvation through His Grace and Christ's sacrifice of the cross; We need to live our lives according to His will, and to trust in, and worship Him.
+God created everything and He gave us salvation through His Grace and Christ's sacrifice of the cross.
+We need to live our lives according to His will, and to trust in, and worship Him.
 THAT is the truth of the Bible.
 All the rest is just PII (preoccupation with inconsequential increments) as well as the basis for selling theological books.

 We are inherently good by our initial creation (We were created by God and thus initially good) but eternally sinful by stupidity which led to greed and our fall (usually referred to as "original sin").
 In His love for us, God provided a way for redemption by His Grace through Jesus Christ (and not through anything we do), and gave us guidelines on how to live properly in the Scriptures.
 He gives us further guidance and encouragement through the Holy Spirit.
 We ignore all these at our peril.